 If you come across a snake in the wild, you will have a very tough time determining its gender.
 As we’ve seen, the reproductive organs of both male and female snakes are well hidden inside the body until needed for copulation.

 Even if you achieved a really good close-up view you wouldn’t stand a chance – sexing a snake is a totally hands-on procedure!
-A wild snake like this rainbow beauty wouldn’t tolerate what I’m about to describe.
+A wild snake like this rainbow beauty would NOT tolerate the procedure I’m about to describe below.

 Captive snakes that are used to handling can be sexed using two techniques known as “popping” and “probing.”